 During our visit to the Gurdwara the practice of Langar was explained as “Seva” or Service.
 Many Sikh communities around the world offer this “Langar Seva” as a support to the needy.

 After we removed our shoes, covered our heads (kerchiefs are provided) we were invited into a large noisy community dining hall.
 There were a few tables and chairs reserved for those who could not easily sit on the floor.
 Almost everyone was seated on the floor in family groups eating from metal divided trays.

 We were offered a hot vegetarian Punjabi buffet with volunteers coaxing us to serve ourselves.
 There were “afters” of sweets, tea and coffee.
 Later while touring the giant prayer hall we were offered a bit of ceremonial sweet pudding called karah prasad.

 Over the next few days my curiosity led me online to find out what other “Langar” practices are alive in our wider community.

-I also came across this Globe and Mail article from March 2017 about a Meal on Wheels initiative developing in the GTA.
+I came across this Globe and Mail article from March 2017 about a Meal on Wheels initiative developing in the GTA.